 For bees, the pollen is a protein source they need to raise their young.

-However, warmer temperatures as a result of the climate crisis means that bees are waking up earlier after hibernating for the winter to find the flowers they need for food haven't yet bloomed.
+However, warmer temperatures as a result of the climate crisis means that bees are waking up earlier after hibernating for the winter to find the flowers they need for food haven’t yet bloomed.
 Flowering time, which relies on exposure to light, is less affected by climate change.
-This creates a mismatch that can leaves bees short of food early in spring.
+This creates a mismatch that can leave bees short of food early in spring.

 5. Humans have been exploiting honeybees for thousands of years

 A cave painting in Spain thought to be 8,000 years old depicts a human gathering honey from a ladder.
 Traces of beeswax on pottery also suggest that early farmers kept bees 9,000 years ago.
 Honey has also been found in ancient Egyptian tombs.